Application Dates and Procedures

 Admission to our programs is competitive.
 As such, we look for applicants who demonstrate a high level of preparedness for doctoral training.

 Requirements for admission to the PhD Program in Clinical Psychology include a bachelor’s degree from an accredited institution and a record of achievement that shows a strong promise of success in the program’s coursework and research and clinical training activities.
-Applicants considering this program should be aware of the following additional requirements:
+Applicants considering our program should be aware of the following additional requirements: